 You turn a fan on, and the air blows a tiny toy sailboat until it hits a domino, causing a chain reaction as hundreds of dominoes are knocked down.
 As the last domino falls, it pushes a lever that triggers a sharp blade to swing, cracking an egg onto a griddle.
 An overly elaborate contraption that accomplishes a simple task—in this case, cooking an egg—is an example of a Rube Goldberg Machine.

 It's named for inventor and cartoonist Rube Goldberg, and although you’ve most likely seen funny sequences inspired by Goldberg’s machines in films, TV shows, music videos, and comics, you probably don’t know much about his life.
-In honor of his birthday, here are 12 ingenious facts about Goldberg.
+In honor of what would be his 135th birthday, here are 13 ingenious facts about Goldberg.

 1. HE EARNED AN ENGINEERING DEGREE FROM UC BERKELEY…